 This will restart the system as normal and you won't need to worry about losing any data or saved settings.

-If you're certain that everything has been input correctly and you're still receiving a message that says something like "Invalid Credit Card Information," you'll need to contact Sony.
+If you've tried all of the above and are certain that everything has been input correctly and you're still receiving a message that says something like "Invalid Credit Card Information," you'll need to contact Sony.

 If all else fails or you just don't want to deal with all of the aforementioned hassles, add money to your wallet using PSN cards or PayPal.
-You can buy PlayStation Network gift cards that range from $10–$100 at your local store of choice or online, here.
-You can redeem these by turning on your PS4, navigating to the PlayStation Store, selecting "redeem codes" and then entering the code you were provided from the card.
+You can buy PlayStation Network gift cards that range from $10–$100 at your local store of choice or online.
+You can redeem these by turning on your PS4, navigating to the PlayStation Store, selecting "redeem codes," and then entering the code you were provided from the card.

 A quick and easy way to get money on your PS4

 PlayStation gift cards circumvent the annoying issues that can occur from using credit cards.
-By loading up on gift cards when you need them you are much less likely to go on spending sprees, too.
+By loading up on gift cards when you need them, you're much less likely to go on spending sprees, too.